 - They are both governed by contract (joint venture agreement and stock purchase agreement or asset purchase agreement).

-Contact us, your international business lawyer in Florida to help you understand the difference between joint venture and acquisition and assist you with your acquisition needs.
+Contact us or schedule a consultation with your international business lawyer in Miami, Florida USA to help you understand the difference between joint venture and acquisition and assist you with your acquisition needs.